nchaigne/dhcperfcli/doc/usage-examples.md

 This is a DORA workflow, followed by an immediate DHCP Release.

 This is not something that would happen in real life (after acquiring an IP address, a client will want to use it before relinquishing it).
 However, this is useful for testing purposes.
-This allows to kindly inform the server that we do not need this address after all, so it can be freed and assigned to someone else if needed.
+This allows to gracefully inform the server that we do not need this address after all, so it can be freed and assigned to someone else if needed.

 Performing a DORA / Release requires the following information:
 - The client hardware (MAC) address (field `chaddr`).
 - The workflow type, provided through argument `dorarel`.

+Example of DORA / Release from a broadcasting client:

+>__`
+echo "DHCP-Client-Hardware-Address=50:41:4e:44:41:00"  |  dhcperfcli  -i eth0  255.255.255.255  dorarel
+`__

 Example of DORA / Release using a gateway: